hpluska/APCompSciPrinciples/labs/JavaScript/DocumentObjectModel/README.md

 		- prompt the user for a border width (thin, thick, or medium)
 		- use .borderWidth to change the border width
 		- prompt the user for a distance from the left margin as a %
-		- use marginLeft to set the margin
+		- use .marginLeft to set the margin
 	* id = "nutrition" change the alignment
 		- prompt the user for a distance from the left margin as a %
-		- use marginLeft to set the margin
+		- use .marginLeft to set the margin
 		- prompt the user for a value for the padding in px
 		- use .padding to set the padding